HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 With `preload` and `preconnect` resources that have CORS enabled, such as fonts, it's important to include the `crossorigin` attribute, in order for the resource to be properly used.
 If the `crossorigin` attribute is absent, the request will follow the single-origin policy thereby making the use of preload useless.

-{# TODO(authors): What is the effect of this?
-Does this mean that 66% of requests fail?
-Or that 34% are good, but the 66% isn't notable?
-The implications of this percentage/callout are unclear. #}
+{# TODO(authors): Verify 34% is correct, and has support in the sheets results, and that the gid is correct. #}
+{{ figure_markup(
+  caption="The rate of elements with `preload` that use `crossorigin`.", content="34%", classes="big-number", sheets_gid="1185042785",
+  sql_file="attribute_usage.sql"
+) }}

-The latest trend indicates that by using `preload` with the `crossorigin` attribute we have 34% anonymous (or equivalent) cases, and 0.43% use-credentials cases.
-This has evolved in conjunction with the increase in font-preloading mentioned earlier.
+The latest trends show that 34% of elements that `preload` also set `crossorigin` and load in anonymous (or equivalent) modes, and only 0.43% utilize the `use-credentials` case.
+This rate has increased in conjunction with the increase in font-preloading, as mentioned earlier.

-{# TODO(authors/reviewers): Would this request be crossorigin?
-The href contains no origin, so would be implicitly same-origin, no? #}
 ```html
 <link rel="preload" href="ComicSans.woff2" as="font" type="font/woff2" crossorigin>
 ```